python-attrs/attrs/docs/examples.rst

 The generated ``__init__`` method will have an attribute called ``__annotations__`` that contains this type information.

-If your annotations contain forward references, you can resolve these after all references have been defined by using :func:`attr.resolve_types`.
+If your annotations contain strings (e.g. forward references), you can resolve these after all references have been defined by using :func:`attrs.resolve_types`.
 This will replace the *type* attribute in the respective fields.

 .. doctest::